1. DIY Fix Scratches: Find All the Damaged Paint on Your Car

 2. Clean the area

 Use wax remover and grease remover to clean the area from any oil, dust, and other dirt.
-We don’t want that smooth paint to look imperfect (if oil residues are left when painting, this will cause ugly streaking on the car) at the end of the DIY.
+We don’t want that smooth paint to look imperfect (if oil residues are left when painting, this will cause ugly streaking on the car) at the end of the DIY six scratches process.
 Wipe clean with a clean cloth after using the removers.

 3. Cover adjacent area

 Use masking paper or any other wide covering materials to prevent paint from being accidentally sprayed there.
-Newspaper or unused pieces of cloth works, but masking paper is heavily suggested.
+Newspaper or unused pieces of cloth work, but in the DIY fix scratches process, masking paper is heavily suggested for the best results.

-Tips: use backmasking technique if the area is close to places where you don’t want to overspray.
-If you don’t understand what this is, here’s a quick guide:
+Tips: Use backmasking technique if the area is close to places where you don’t want to overspray.
+If you don’t understand what this is, here’s a quick guide: in the DIY fix scratches process, backmasking helps protect nearby surfaces by keeping paint only where it’s needed.

 This is mostly done by professionals.
-The problem with doing backmasking is probably the fact that you have to buy tape and masking paper that you might not use for another year or more.
+The problem with doing backmasking in your DIY fix scratches project is probably the fact that you have to buy tape and masking paper that you might not use for another year or more.

 4. Sand the damage